Experiential Learning Depot

 If you can't get your students directly out into the local community, they can serve the community from your classroom or home.
 Examples include creating holiday cards for veterans or making blankets for a homeless shelter.

-There have been many instances where I've used equipment or learning spaces outside of our school for project-based learning.
+There have been many instances where I've used equipment, materials, or learning spaces outside of our school for project-based learning.

 The list goes on.